Smoldering debris, mud hinder Indonesia volcano rescue

 LUMAJANG, Indonesia (AP) — Rescuers were searching for survivors Sunday on the slopes of the highest volcano on Indonesia’s island of Java after it was rocked by an eruption that killed at least 13 people, as smoldering debris and thick mud hampered their efforts.

-Authorities warned the thousands of people who fled the volcano’s wrath not to return during Sunday’s lull in volcanic activity, but some villagers were desperate to check on livestock and possessions left behind.
+Authorities warned the thousands of people who fled the volcano’s wrath not to return during Sunday’s lull in activity.
+But some villagers were desperate to check on livestock and possessions left behind.
 In several areas, everything — from the thinnest tree branch to couches and chairs inside homes — was caked with ash.

+“There’s no life there … trees, farms, houses are scorched, everything is covered in heavy gray ash,” said Haryadi Purnomo of East Java’s search and rescue agency.
+He said that several other areas were virtually untouched.

+Search and rescue efforts were temporary suspended on Sunday afternoon because of fears that hot ash and debris could tumble down from the crater due to heavy rains.

 The debris and lava mixed with rainfall to form thick mud that destroyed the main bridge connecting Lumajang and the neighboring district of Malang, as well as a smaller bridge, said Thoriqul Haq, the district chief in Lumajang.